 In plain terms, GA pageviews happen when a page on your site (e.g., the About page) is viewed or reloaded in a browser.
 If someone visits your site and views three different pages, that would count as three pageviews.

 One thing to note is that pageviews only count the times a page is loaded in a browser.
 It won’t tell you how many unique visitors saw that page or how many times someone viewed that page in one session.
-To get more meaningful insights, you need to contextualize pageviews with other GA metrics such as sessions and users.
+To get more meaningful insights, you need to contextualize pageviews with other GA metrics such as sessions, users and unique pageviews.

 In most cases, pageviews are a good thing – they indicate that people are interested in your content and are engaging with your site.
 However, there can be such a thing as too many pageviews, especially if they’re coming from bots or other automated processes rather than real human visitors.
 That’s why you need to learn how to interpret your GA pageview data in the context of other data points.